pytorch/xla/README.md

 * [Running on a single Cloud TPU](#CloudSingle)
 * [Running on a Cloud TPU Pod](#Pod)

 We are also introducing *new* TPU VMs for more transparent and easier access to the TPU hardware.
+This is our **recommedned way** of running PyTorch/XLA on Cloud TPU.
 Please check out our [Cloud TPU VM User Guide](https://cloud.google.com/tpu/docs/pytorch-xla-ug-tpu-vm).
-Cloud TPU VM is currently on public preview and provides direct access to the TPU host.
+Cloud TPU VM is currently on general availability and provides direct access to the TPU host.
 To learn more about the Cloud TPU System Architecture, please check out [this doc](https://cloud.google.com/tpu/docs/system-architecture-tpu-vm#tpu_vms).

 The following instructions were originally written for Cloud TPU nodes, and should be applicable to training on TPU VMs.

 ---

-## <a name="CloudSingle"></a> Running on a Single Cloud TPU
+## <a name="CloudSingle"></a> Running on a Single Cloud TPU Node (legacy)

 The following tutorials are available to help you train models on a single Cloud TPU: